esraAAMostafa/Memorize/README.md

 * static function / variable called "type function / type variable or type propriety" because we are trying to emphasize  that this function is actually a function on the very type class, not instances of the type, but the type itself has this function or this variable

 * The type function / propriety is only exist once in the entire app while the normal properties and functions is created newly with every instance

+### Lecture 4
+* View model need to behave like ObservableObject to publish change to the View when the Mode is changed

+* To Publish the change you have multiple ways:
+    1 - Call ObjectWillChange.send() in the place where the change will occur which will cause redraw of the all screen once 2- add @Published key word before the propriety the will change and cause the ui to change

+* @ObservedObject means when something change in this propriety redraw this view inter body

+* in Enum to loop over all cases you can make it behaves like CaseIterable
+ Ex:
+    `enum testModel: CaseIterable {
+     `case x
+     `case y
+     `case z
+    `}
+    `for test in testModel.allCases {} `

+stoped at 51:00